-Institution officials are encouraged to advise Students that the income reported on their application and appendices are verified with the Canada Revenue Agency (CRA).
+Institution officials are encouraged to advise students that the income reported on their application and appendices is verified with the Canada Revenue Agency (CRA).
 Income reported on the application and appendices that cannot be verified through the CRA is flagged for verification.
-Students who appeal to use their current years income in their application are also flagged for verification.
+Students who appeal to use their current year's income in their application are also flagged for verification.